PE Subject Leader: Mr Barron

 - The school played regular matches in the school football league.

-- Pupils in Year 5&6 have represented the school at a cross-country championship.
+- Pupils in Year 5&6 represented the school at a cross-country championship.

-- The school has met all the criteria for the gold active schools award for 2020/21 (the award is currently on hold).
+- The school met all the criteria for the gold active schools award for 2020/21 (the award is currently on hold).

-- 94% of pupils have developed their personal best distance in 'Tracktime'.
+- 94% of pupils had developed their personal best distance in 'Tracktime'.

-- Eight after school activity clubs (football, netball, multi-skills, dodgeball and gymnastics) have taken place this school year, in total 135 pupils attend.
+- 11 after school activity clubs (football, netball, multi-skills, dodgeball, summer sports, swimming and gymnastics) had taken place this school year, the large majority of pupils attended.

-- Inspirational sporting books have been purchased for the new library and have had positive feedback from pupils.
+- Inspirational sporting books had been purchased for the new library and had positive feedback from pupils.